Quiz: What is my child’s play personality?

 7) Dramatic Play

-Dramatic play helps children make sense of events or experiences that they haven’t personally experienced.
-They assign themselves a role and act it out — sometimes with costumes and props, though that’s not a requirement.
+Dramatic play helps children develop confidence, problem-solving skills, cooperation skills, and conflict resolution.
+During this type of play, kids assign themselves a role and act it out—sometimes with costumes and props, though that’s not a requirement.

 Your child might pretend to be a: